MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/intro-maker-portal.md

 ## 4 - Copilot in Power Apps

-If your organization has [AI enabled (preview)](ai-overview.md) then you'll see AI assistant on the Power Apps Home screen.
+If your organization has [Copilot in Power Apps (preview)](ai-overview.md) enabled then you'll see Copilot assistant on the Power Apps Home screen.
 For more information, see [Build apps through conversation (preview)](ai-conversations-create-app.md).

 ## 5 – Build apps